TomislavPavkovic/outlier-detection/if-net/README.md

 python voxelize.py
 ```

-To convert to nifti format you can run the following command with output root folder of previous generation, desired output folder and the original nifti dataset (ground truth) set as in ifnet_config.yaml. is_prediction parameter should be "True" only for automated predictions because of the different naming scheme.
+To convert to NIfTI format you can run the following command with output root folder of previous generation, desired output folder and the original NIfTI dataset (ground truth) set as in ifnet_config.yaml.
 ```
 python convert_to_nifti.py
 ```